amleshinfo100/covid19cc/README.md

-# covid19cc - Covid19 Correlation Coefficient Calculator
+# covid19cc - Covid19 Correlation Coefficient Tracker

 **Use Case 1 :** Percentage of people died and vaccinated -> Status : Work in Progress